Man arrested after Hamilton stabbing leaves person with life-threatening injuries

 The victim was taken to Waikato Hospital after suffering "life-threatening injuries" and then undergoing surgery.

-A Waikato DHB spokeswoman said yesterday the man was in a critical condition in the intensive care unit.
+A Waikato DHB spokeswoman said the man was today stable in a ward.